Dev-rj08/Blockchain_Counterfeit-Product-detection/REVIEW3.md

 ### Simulations and Performance Evaluation:
 The literature review mentions that simulations have been conducted to assess the performance of the proposed block-supply chain.
 Results indicate that the protocol offers outstanding performance, demonstrating efficiency while maintaining a reasonable level of security.
 In particular, the paper compares the proposed block-supply chain consensus protocol with the state-of-the-art Tendermint consensus protocol, suggesting its competitiveness in the field.

+In summary, the paper introduces a novel approach to combating counterfeit goods by combining NFC and blockchain technology in a decentralized framework, proposing the block-supply chain.
+The unique consensus protocol of this system aims to address the shortcomings of centralized supply chains while maintaining a high level of security and efficiency, as demonstrated through simulations and comparison with existing protocols.